open-mpi/ompi/docs/building-apps/removed-mpi-constructs.rst

       - MPI-3.0 (2012)

-Although these symbols are no longer prototyped in ``mpi.h``, *they are still present in the MPI library in Open MPI v4.0.x*.
-This enables legacy MPI applications to *link and run* successfully with Open MPI v4.0.x, even though they will fail to *compile*.
+Although these symbols are no longer prototyped in ``mpi.h``, *they are still present in the MPI library in Open MPI* |ompi_series|.
+This enables legacy MPI applications to *link and run* successfully with Open MPI
+|ompi_series|, even though they will fail to *compile*.

+Furthermore, the MPI C++ interfaces were deprecated in version 2.2, and then were removed in MPI-3.0.
+Starting from v5.0.0, Open MPI does not support the C++ interfaces any more.
+Users who would like to continue using the C++ interfaces of MPI will need to use an older release of Open MPI.

 .. warning:: The Open MPI team **strongly** encourages all MPI application developers to stop using these constructs that were first deprecated over 20 years ago, and finally removed from the MPI specification in MPI-3.0 (in 2012).

 The FAQ items in this category show how to update your application to stop using these removed symbols.

 All that being said, if you are unable to immediately update your application to stop using these removed MPI-1 symbols, you can